Uses of aluminium mirrors

 Care needs to be taken to avoid galvanic corrosion when using metal optics.
-In the presence of moisture or water cooling, dissimilar metals will cause electrochemical decomposition.
+In the presence of moisture or water cooling dissimilar metals will cause electrochemical decomposition.
 Our Electroless Nickel plating can reduce this problem.

-Because naked aluminium surfaces can react with the atmosphere and lose reflectivity, most, but not all our aluminium mirrors are used with a thin film optical coating to improve reflectance and mechanical durability.
-LBP Optics offer several coatings:
+Because aluminium surfaces react with the atmosphere and lose reflectivity, most, but not all our aluminium mirrors are used with a thin film optical coating to improve reflectance and durability.

-- MaxR for 10.6um, a high reflectivity coating optimised for CO2 lasers.
+- MaxR for 10.6um, high reflectivity for CO2 lasers.

 - A simple MgF2 overcoat for UV and visible use.